willdurand/dotfiles/README.md

 - Create a personal access token for hub and store it in `~/.config/hub` (see template file in the `misc/` folder)
 - Install iTerm2
+- Configure iTerm2:
-- Configure iTerm2: go to "Preferences > General > Selection" and check
-  "Applications in terminal may access clipboard"
+    - go to "Preferences > General > Selection" and check "Applications in terminal may access clipboard"
+    - go to "Preferences > Advanced" and set "Scroll wheel sends arrow keys when in alternate screen mode" to "Yes"
 - Install Homebrew
 - Install these essential packages with `brew`: